 Importantly, we continue to monitor all vaccines in the United States for side effects through patient reporting, clinical studies and nationwide monitoring.

-There is no evidence of any impact on current or future fertility, pregnancy or breastmilk.
+There is no evidence or scientific reason to suggest the vaccine has any impact on current or future fertility, pregnancy or breastmilk.
 In fact, many women who chose to get vaccinated have since gotten pregnant and given birth.
 In addition, their babies were born with vaccine antibodies, protecting them from COVID-19.

-The vaccine works the same in children ages 5-11 as it does in adults.
+The vaccine works the same in younger children as it does in adults.

 The Pfizer vaccine uses mRNA technology — the “m” stands for messenger.
 Think of the mRNA molecule like a set of instructions.
 While many vaccines use a weakened or inactivated germ to trigger an immune response in our bodies, mRNA vaccines carry a set of instructions teaching our cells how to make a protein that triggers an immune response and produces antibodies to the virus.